Bodhrán History & Evolution

 Another legend holds that during the Viking raids of the sixth century, Irish soldiers were betrayed by a wren as they were sneaking up on a Viking camp in the dead of night.
 The wren began eating crumbs left on a bodhrán drum head and the rat-a-tat-tat of his beak on the drumhead woke the drummer who sounded the alarm.
 The Irish were subsequently defeated and the wren blamed.

-So if the wren was celebrated as early as the first millennia it is possible that the bodhrán was also around at that time.
+So if The Wren was celebrated as early as the first millennium it is possible that the bodhrán was also around at that time.

 The wren the wren the king of all birds,

 On Stephens Day was caught in the furze,